-I inspire great humans to live authentically, to reflect deeply, and to navigate change like a boss.
+I inspire great humans to reflect deeply, to live authentically, and to navigate change like a boss.

-I do this by sharing my heart, my soul and my personal discoveries with the world through my Writings From The Heart, my GOD & DIVA classes (soon to be offered online!), my Mandyland Radio podcasts, my Sexpot Studio video series, and my beloved book, The Poet & The Butterfly.
+This is why my mission in life is to share my heart, my art, my soul and my personal discoveries with the world through my Writings From The Heart, Mandyland Poetry, Mandyland Radio podcasts, the Sexpot Studio video series, and my beloved book, The Poet & The Butterfly: An Intimate Dialogue.

 This is the essence of Mandyland.

 Take all that I offer and use it to light up your own path while ours has temporarily crossed.